bitwarden/contributing-docs/docs/contributing/database-migrations/index.md

 3. Write a new Migration and place it in `src/Migrator/DbScripts_finalization`.
 Name it `YYYY-0M-FinalizationMigration.sql`.
    - Typically migrations are designed to be run in sequence.
-However since the migrations in DbScripts_future can be run out of order, care must be taken to ensure they remain compatible with the changes to DbScripts.
+However since the migrations in DbScripts_finalization can be run out of order, care must be taken to ensure they remain compatible with the changes to DbScripts.
 In order to achieve this we only keep a single migration, which executes all backwards incompatible schema changes.

 ### EF migrations